ANDROID APPS FOR TRAVELERS

 Worldscope Webcams is a really great App, which shows a huge amount of webcams, which are covering nearly any area of the globe.
 I'm primarily using this App to see, where it looks like at a specific place, before I drive there.

-At the moment "Camping.Info" is all we need.
+At the moment "Camping.Info" is all we need for visiting official campsites.
 As we rarely go on campsites and haven't such high demands, we are able to find nearly everywhere a nice campsite, if needed.
 It covers the whole Europe (24000 Campsites so far) and is very intuitive, as you can tap on a map and it zooms in and shows you all campsites in the tapped area with lots of information.
 The best is... it is free!

 Before we used "Campsite.Info", we used ACSI., which has also been very reliable.
 In times, when we used it, we more often have been on campsites.
 But nowadays it's not free anymore, but anyway a pretty good "must have"